dfgav1r1a/eyes-factory/README.md

 <img src="./eyes-sample.png">

-How many does you mouse can take?
+How many eyes does your mouse can handle?
 This little program let you create a bunch of eyes with a simple click on the button 'More Eyes'.

 # MIT License